cpocol/Maze3D_Console_Simplest/README.md

 - A, S, D, W: to move forward/backward and strafe left/right
 - Left arrow, right arrow: to rotate left/right

+(handling key pressing implemented for Windows only so far)

 It is based on the non-simplest implementation from: [Maze3D_Console](https://github.com/cpocol/Maze3D_Console)